mionisation/mionisation.github.io/_posts/2018-05-09-ics-file-merger.markdown

 After a quick search, I discovered there were some small command-line scripts or windows executables available to merge several .ics files into one, but none of them was a simple and painless website.

 This is why I decided to make a website for just this very specific usecase!
-It is hosted here on:
+Find it here, at:
 [http://michaelion.net/icsMerge][tool]

 [wad]: https://wearedevelopers.com